wowczarek/barser/README.md

 This is because `|` is treated as whitespace, and value termination `;` and `,` is  optional inside an array.

-Array members are anonymous - you can nest a branch in an array:
+Array members are anonymous.
+You can nest a branch in an array:
 ```
 cars [ bob {something: true; somethingelse false;} jake ]
 ```